 Honors, Awards, and Other Opportunities in Physics

 Students are encouraged to work toward graduating with honors as the culmination of their research experience.
-To graduate with the designation “Honors in Physics” or “Honors in Biophysics”, students must pass Physics 381, write a paper on the results of the research in that course, pass an oral exam on the research and related topics, present their research in a short talk, and obtain a GPA of 3.300 in physics and 3.000 overall.
+To graduate with the designation “Honors in Physics” or “Honors in Biophysics”, students must pass Physics 381, write a thesis on the results of the research in that course, pass an oral exam on the research and related topics, present their research in a short talk, and obtain a GPA of 3.300 in physics and 3.000 overall.
 Graduation with honors is an achievement noted on the Wake Forest transcript and is encouraged for all biophysics and physics majors.

 Visit the undergraduate alumni page for past graduates and research topics.
 Detailed instructions for the student and research mentor can be found here.

 The Speas Award is given in honor of William E. Speas who taught physics at Wake Forest from 1920 to 1959.
 The Award is given at the discretion of the faculty to the graduating physics major who best exemplified Professor Speas’ spirit and enthusiasm for physics.
 The typical student who has received this award has had outstanding grades, has graduated with honors, and has demonstrated a genuine dedication to and enthusiasm for physics.
 The award has a monetary component, and the student’s name is inscribed on a plaque permanently located in the lounge of Olin Physical Laboratory.

 Membership in Sigma Pi Sigma is based on the student’s GPA at the end of the spring semester.
 Undergraduate students inducted into Sigma Pi Sigma each year are listed in the following Sigma Pi Sigma archive.

 Scholarships and Fellowships

 The following scholarships and fellowships are available to students who major in physics at Wake Forest University: